AndreaScacchi/Travel-App/README.md

 - **NPM**
 - **Webpack**

-Moreover, I want to Thanks the community that is full of developers that help you anytime, and also the mentors, that are a fundamental part to reach the goals and understand how to face and fix the problems!
+Moreover, I want to Thanks the community that is full of developers that help you anytime, and also the mentors and the reviewers, that are a fundamental part to reach the goals and understand how to face and fix the problems!